A Comparative Review of the BlueSky Statistics GUI for R

 Group-By Analyses

 Repeating an analysis on different groups of observations is a core task in data science.
-Software needs to provide the ability to select a subset of one group to analyze, then another subset to compare it to.
+Software needs to provide the ability to select a subset of one group to analyze and then another subset to compare it to.
 All the R GUIs reviewed in this series can do this task.
 BlueSky does single-group selections in “Data> Subset.”
 It generates a subset that you can analyze in the same way as the entire dataset.

 Software also needs the ability to automate such selections so that you might generate dozens of analyses or graphs, one group at a time.
 While this has been available in commercial GUIs for decades (e.g., SPSS split-file, SAS BY), BlueSky is the only R GUI with this feature.
 BlueSky automates group-by analyses under “Dataset> Group By> Split.”
 All the following steps will repeat for each level of the chosen factors(s).
 This feature is turned off via “Dataset> Group By> Remove Split.”